kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Content Creation

-**Trish's creative guidance**: *"Content is how we share our knowledge and build our community.
-Your creative skills are incredibly valuable."*
+**Trish's creative guidance**: *"Content is how we share our knowledge and build our community!
+Your creative skills are incredibly valuable.
+Let's make everything absolutely beautiful!"*

 - **Blog posts** about your experiences
 - **Video tutorials** and walkthroughs